-- MAINTENANCE - Regularly rinse the drum and swivel. - Lubricate the bearings if recommended by the manufacturer. - Remove the sails if your boat is not to be used for a long time.
+- Regularly rinse the drum and swivel. - Lubricate the bearings if recommended by the manufacturer. - Unrig the sails if your boat is not to be used for long.

-- MAINSAIL (CLASSIC)
+• MAINSAIL (CLASSIC)

-- To hoist the mainsail:
+To hoist the mainsail:

 - Head into the wind.

-- Ease off the mainsheet.
+- Slacken the mainsail sheet.

 - Hoist the sail taking care that the battens do not catch up on the lazy-jacks.

-- GENNAKER